Miss Saigon controversy: Jonathan Pryce

-Though there had been a large, well-publicised international search among Asian actresses to play Kim, there had been no equivalent search for Asian actors to play the major Asian male roles—specifically, those of the Engineer (Pryce) and Thuy (Keith Burns).
-The American scholar Angelica Pao observed the first production of Miss Saigon in London's West End, Macintosh had gone out of his way to cast Asian actresses to play the Vietnamese women, arguing that this was necessary to provide authenticity, but he was content to cast white actors as Vietnamese men.
+Though there had been a long, well-publicised international search for Asian actresses to play Kim, there had been no equivalent search for Asian actors to play the major Asian male roles—specifically, those of the Engineer (Pryce) and Thuy (Keith Burns).
+The American scholar Angelica Pao observed that, in the first production of Miss Saigon in London, Macintosh had gone out of his way to cast Asian actresses to play the Vietnamese women, arguing that this was necessary to provide authenticity, but he was content to cast white actors as Vietnamese men.
 However, others mentioned the Engineer was Eurasian (French-Vietnamese), arguing Pryce was being discriminated against on the basis that he was Caucasian.
 Also, Pryce was considered by many in Europe to have "star status," a clause that allows a well-known foreign actor to recreate a role on Broadway without an American casting call.
 After pressure from Mackintosh, the general public, and many of its own members, Actors' Equity reversed its decision.
 Pryce starred alongside Salonga and Willy Falk (as Chris) when the show opened on Broadway.

 Lea Salonga

 During the production transfer from West End to Broadway, another controversy that made global news erupted over Salonga's citizenship, as she was Filipina.
 The Actors' Equity Association (AEA) initially prevented her from reprising her role, wishing to give priority to Asian-American performers.
 However, Cameron Mackintosh claimed that he was unable to find a satisfactory replacement for Salonga despite the extensive search in which 1,200 candidates auditioned.
 Government officials in the Philippines expressed support for her, and her father threatened to return a United States flag that was given to the family after the death of his father, who served in the U.S. Navy for 30 years.
-Filipino columnist Max Soliven commented on the controversy, writing, "It's sad that some Americans, in a land which has long preached equality of man and equal opportunity, have become such rabid, racial bigots.
-In response to the controversy, Salonga told The Seattle Times, "It's not the end of the world.
+Filipino columnist Max Soliven wrote: "It's sad that some Americans, in a land which has long preached equality of man and equal opportunity, have become such rabid, racial bigots."

+Salonga told The Seattle Times, "It's not the end of the world.
 If Broadway does happen, then fine, it's great.
 If it doesn't, I'm not going to be a sourpuss.
 I'll probably go back to school or continue doing Kim in London.
-It's really up to me what I want to do.
+It's really up to me what I want to do."
 In the same interview, she also noted that reprising the role on Broadway "would mean another chance for the Filipino to get a foot in the door, and hopefully push it open all the way."
 On January 7, 1991, arbitrator Daniel Gerald Collins, a law professor at New York University, reversed the AEA ruling to allow Salonga to star.
-Five months later, Salonga thanked the labor union during her winning speech at the 45th Tony Awards.
+Five months later, Salonga thanked the labor union during her acceptance speech for her win at the 45th Tony Awards.